 With first production scheduled for late 2020, Pure Gold is currently ramping up development activities at the mine site.
-In doing so, Pure Gold aims to build positive relationships with the individuals and organizations of our community to build a strong, sustainable mine that benefits the entire region.
-Pure Gold is committed to work with the community and our partners to create economic, social and environment benefits, and to continually seek out ways to eliminate adverse impacts on the environment.
-The Protection of wildlife, lands, and waters in the local area are a key focus for Pure Gold.
+In doing so, Pure Gold aims to build positive relationships with the individuals and organizations of our community to build a strong, sustainable operation that benefits the entire region.
+Pure Gold is committed to continue to working with the community and our partners to create economic, social and environmental benefits, and to continually seek out ways to improve.
+The protection of wildlife, lands, and waters in the local area are a key focus for Pure Gold.

 In July 2019 Pure Gold joined the First Nation communities of Wabauskang and Lac Seul in signing of a Project Agreement for the Madsen Red Lake Mine.
-This agreement provides the basis for communication, cooperation, collaboration, support and long-term benefits between the First Nations and Pure Gold.
+This agreement provides a framework for communication, cooperation, collaboration, support and long-term benefits between the First Nations and Pure Gold.
 We look forward to continuing to work our Wabauskang First Nation and Lac Seul First Nation partners.

 Pure Gold Mining maintains consultation and engagement with the local communities through:

-- A Pure Gold Mining office in the Municipality of Red Lake (Balmertown) that is both a central point of contact for residents and a place for hiring local employees for the construction and operation of the mine.
+- A Pure Gold Mining office in the Municipality of Red Lake (Balmertown) that is both a central point of contact for residents and a place for discussing potential employment opportunities.

 - Hosting open houses for updates on the progress on the mine site, dialogue with residents and information on potential employment opportunities.